EEN421/EEN421.github.io/_posts/2024-04-09-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-3.md

 <br/>

-> &#128161;Pro-Tip: If you want the script to keep running after closing out your terminal session (because who wants to stare at theterminal and burn that bandwidth right?), use the [nohup command](https://www.geeksforgeeks.org/nohup-command-in-linux-with-examples/)("NO Hang UP (NOHUP) Signal") to kick off your script.
+> &#128161;Pro-Tip: If you want the script to keep running after closing out your terminal session (because who wants to stare at the terminal and burn that bandwidth right?), use the [nohup command](https://www.geeksforgeeks.org/nohup-command-in-linux-with-examples/) ("NO Hang UP (NOHUP) Signal") to kick off your script.

 <br/>